-About the Quilt Project
+About the Ovarian Cancer Quilt Project

-Since 2002, quilters from MD Anderson's Ovarian Cancer Support Group and the community have donated blocks to make quilts which are displayed each year at the International Quilt Festival in Houston.
-All who have been touched by ovarian cancer, including survivors, family members and friends, have been invited to contribute a block.
+The Ovarian Cancer Quilt Project at MD Anderson was established to educate the public about the risk factors and symptoms of ovarian cancer through the artistry of quilting.
+Catherine Ellison designed a beautiful teal ribbon quilt block for the project.
+Quilters and volunteers from MD Anderson's Ovarian Cancer Support Group and the community donated blocks to make quilts which were displayed each year at the International Quilt Festival in Houston.
+Those who had been touched by ovarian cancer, including survivors, family members and friends, were invited to contribute a block.